bewt85/CfTemplateLambdaDemo/server_setup/README.md

 # App Instance Setup

 This is the app that runs on our hacky PaaS.
 It is a [simple app](hello.py) written in python using the Flask (micro) framework which tells you about some of the configuration.
+Config is dropped onto the box in `/etc/app.conf`.

 The code is loaded onto the instance through a git clone initiated by the UserData.
 [A setup script](setup.sh) then installs the dependencies, sets up a [systemd unit](app.service) to run [the service](app.sh) using Twisted and starts